 Modern clinical research cannot be addressed without specific partnerships

-While EORTC, and more specifically EORTC Headquarters, remain a unique international, European based clinical trial organization, the new landscape of research shows that what had been done by the organization independently for the past 50 years now requires additional and /or more structured cooperation and partnerships with other learned societies and with the pharmaceutical industry sector.
-Due to the emergence of new academic groups as well as due to the fragmentation of tumors based on molecular characteristics, cooperation with other investigator networks is strategically important for rapid patient recruitment and more effective clinical/translational research.
+EORTC, and more specifically EORTC Headquarters, is now positioned as a unique international, European based clinical research organization.
+The current research landscape shows that what had been done by the organization independently for the past 50 years now requires additional and /or more structured cooperations and partnerships with other learned societies and with the pharmaceutical industry sector.
+Due to the emergence of new academic groups as well as the fragmentation of tumors based on molecular characteristics, cooperation with other investigator networks is strategically important for rapid patient recruitment and more effective clinical/translational research.

-Consequently, EORTC Headquarters has established partnerships to set up the new technology platforms, such as with the European Association for Nuclear Medicine, the European Society for Radiology, and the European Association for Pathology.
+Consequently, EORTC Headquarters has established partnerships for its imaging and tranalational research platforms, such as, but not limited to, the European Association for Nuclear Medicine, the European Society for Radiology, and the European Society for Pathology.
 These learned societies benefit from the EORTC’s expertise in clinical research, while the EORTC can implement complex programs taking into account all quality assurance parameters for the concerned disciplines.

 The number of patients included in intergroup studies has been steadily increasing to the point where intergroup studies account for roughly one third of EORTC activities.
-Taken together with the complexity of the regulatory framework, this has prompted EORTC Headquarters to set up liaison offices in France, the United Kingdom, and Poland, while Germany and Spain have expressed interest in setting up liaison offices.
+Taken together with the complexity of the regulatory framework, this has prompted EORTC Headquarters to set up liaison offices in France, the United Kingdom, Poland, and Germany.

 Cooperation with the pharmaceutical industry sector is a key to innovation